kevinlemaromero/helpdesk-simulation-lab/10-software-deployment/notes.md

-# Installing PDQ / Deploying PDQ / Software Packages
+# Installing PDQ Deploy / Deploying PDQ / Software Packages

 ## PDQ
 PDQ - stands for "Pretty Darn Quick", is a pair of Windows systems management tools, PDQ Deploy and PDQ Inventory used by IT professionals to manage and maintain multiple computers remotely.

+PDQ Deploy - software deployment tool used by IT administrators to remotely install, update, or uninstall software on multiple computers at once — without having to manually visit each one.

+Software Packages - Bundle of files and instructions needed to install a program automatically.

-### Installing PDQ on Windows Server
+### Installing PDQ Deploy on Windows Server

 1. On Windows Server VM,
 - Navigate to "Devices" tab(on top panel) -> Insert Guest Additions CD image...